aaronguostudio/learn-aws/a-cloud-guru/solutions-architect-associate/04-ec2-ebs-cloudWatch-cli-efs/ec2.md

   - Ensure that your EC2 instances are types that can be optimized for use with EBS
 - Amazon's EBS volumes are ________.
     - block based storage (not object)
+- Stop and start a EC2 may cause IP chanage